If you’re the Beneficiary of the Account, make sure you have this information handy:

 If you’re an Authorized Legal Representative, you’ll need your information (email, date of birth, Social Security Number or Tax Identification Number, contact details and work status).
-You’ll also need to know the Beneficiary’s eligibility info and provide documentation that shows your authority to act on behalf of the Beneficiary, such as power of attorney or legal guardianship, unless you’re the Parent of a Beneficiary under the age of 18.
+You’ll also need to know the Beneficiary’s eligibility information.

 If the Beneficiary is not eligible for SSI or SSDI benefits, they need a signed Diagnosis Form from a licensed physician.
 You won’t need to provide it for registration, but the IRS or the Program may ask for it at any time.

 In order to establish your investment and/or saving option(s), your first contribution must be at least $25.
 After that, you can add as little as $5 at any time.

 Don’t forget: You’ll need bank login information, or account and routing numbers to set up your online ABLE United Account.

 To open an Account with a paper check, please use a paper Enrollment Form.

 As long as the disability or blindness developed before the age of 26, there are no age restrictions.